raid-guild/HQ/handbook/docs/quests.md

 6. [ ] @Treasury Synthesize a Raid Guild Invoice and send to client

 7. [ ] @ProjectManager Create a BaseCamp 'Project' and invite Party members.

+8. [ ] When Client pays first invoice, all Party Members should request a withdraw of their proportion from the multisig

+## Complete a Raid

+1. [ ] @Treasury Synthesize a Raid Guild Invoice and send to client

+2. [ ] When Client pays final invoice, all Party Members should request a withdraw of their proportion from the multisig

+3. [ ] Complete a Raid Retrospective (Template forthcoming)

+4. [ ] Share Retrospective with the Guild in order to share learnings from the raid